Webhikers-Docs/wp-api-doc/README.md

 # Connect WordPress API

-This is a short documentation how to integrate Nuxt.js or Vue.js projects with the WordPress Sites of our clients.
+This is a short documentation how to fetch data from the `WordPress` sites of our clients into `Nuxt.js` or `Vue.js` projects.

 ## Endpoints